Columbo meets his double – a fictional TV detective – when he investigates the murder of a successful producer in Fade in to Murder.

 Fowler invites his assistant Mark to watch a baseball game on TV, then drugs him and alters the time on his watch.
 Having secured an alibi, he slips out and murders Clare.

 Shatner’s Star Trek co-star, Walter Koenig (Chekhov) plays a policeman in this episode.
 Falk’s real-life wife Shera Danese, plays Mr Daley’s secretary.
 Shatner plays the killer again in Season 10’s Butterfly in Shades of Grey.

 Unlike other episodes, there isn’t just one detail that clinches the case.
-While Columbo reveals the final piece of the puzzle in the final scene (as he always does), the murderer makes several bungles along the way.
+While Columbo reveals the final piece of the puzzle in the final scene (as he always does), the murderer makes several mistakes along the way.

 - Fowler resets Mark’s watch but doesn’t know he usually runs it 5 minutes fast.
 It’s a $1,000-watch, so unlikely to lose time on its own.

-- Fowler wears regular shoes during the murder, to disguise his height.
+- Fowler wears regular shoes during the murder to disguise his height.
 But Columbo easily discovers Fowler usually wears lifts.

 - Columbo checks Fowler’s fingerprints with the FBI, so already knows his true identity – and his history as an army deserter and expert marksman.

 The final reveal is that while Fowler is fastidious about cleaning the gun, he forgets to clean the bullets.

 Just one more thing…